×

 One actor who converted from being a self-proclaimed "angry atheist" was Luca Lionello, the actor who plays Judas.
 Near the end of production, Lionello accepted the film's title character as his lord and savior.
 "He asked for confession," Bartunek explained.
 "Apparently he had been completely transformed by the experience.
 He baptized his children, sanctified his marriage and came back to the Church."

-Still, Caviezel's career might be due for a resurrection, with the actor set to reprise his most famous role in Gibson's upcoming sequel to The Passion.
-"I won't tell you how he's going to go about it," Caviezel told USA Today.
+Granted, Caviezel found success on TV with "Person of Interest" and later portrayed Tim Ballard in the surprise indie hit "Sound of Freedom."
+Still, he never went on to A-list stardom, but perhaps he needs to resurrect his most famous role.
+Mel Gibson has long talked about making a "Passion" sequel focused on Christ's resurrection, and naturally, Caviezel wants to return to play Jesus.
+"I won't tell you how he's going to go about it," Caviezel told USA Today in 2018.
 "But I'll tell you this much, the film he's going to do is going to be the biggest film in history.
 It's that good."

 With plenty of bizarre happenings taking place on the set of the original, we can only imagine what's in store for the sequel — although we're definitely hoping for fewer lightning strikes.